-The first term represents the shift of the centre of the detected circle as it is compared with the benchmark circle.
-The second term accounts for the difference between their radii. η and μ are two weights that are chosen to agree the required accuracy as $\eta = 0.05$ and $\mu = 0.1$.
-Such choice ensures that the radii difference would be strongly weighted in comparison with the difference of central circular positions between the manually detected and the machine-detected circles.
+The first term represents the shift of the centre of the detected circle as it is compared to the benchmark circle.
+The second term accounts for the difference between their radii. $\eta$ and $\mu$ are two weights which are chosen to agree the required accuracy as $\eta=0.05$ and $\mu=0.1$ .
+Such choice ensures that the radii difference would be strongly weighted in comparison to the difference of central circular positions between the manually detected and the machine-detected circles.

-In case E_s is less than 1, the algorithm obtain a success; otherwise it has failed on detecting the edge circle.
-Note that for $\eta = 0.05$ and $\mu = 0.1$, it yields $E_s < 1$ which accounts for a maximal tolerated difference on radius length of 10 pixels, whereas the maximum mismatch for the centre location can be up to 20 pixels.
+In case Es is less than 1, the algorithm gets a success; otherwise it has failed on detecting the edge-circle.
+Notice that for $\eta=0.05$ and $\mu=0.1$ , it yields Es<1 which accounts for a maximal tolerated difference on radius length of 10 pixels, whereas the maximum mismatch for the centre location can be up to 20 pixels.
 In general, the success rate (SR) can thus be defined as the percentage of reaching success after a certain number of trials.

-Fig. 14 shows three synthetic images and the results obtained by the GA-based algorithm [12], the IRHT [7] and the proposed approach.
-Fig. 15 presents the same
+Figure 14 shows three synthetic images and the results obtained by the GA-based algorithm [12], the IRHT [7] and the proposed approach.
+Figure 15 presents the same experimental results considering real-life images.

-IET Comput.
-Vis., 2012, Vol. 6, Iss.
-2, pp. 121-132 doi: 10.1049/iet-cvi.2010.0226 experimental results considering real-life images.
 The results are averaged over 65 independent runs for each algorithm.
-Table 2 shows the averaged execution time, the SR in percentage and the averaged error score (E_s) following (10) for all three algorithms over six test images shown by Figs. 14 and 15.
-The best entries are bold cased in Table 2.
-A close inspection reveals that the proposed method is able to achieve the highest SR and the smallest error, still requiring less computational time for most cases.
+Table 2 shows the averaged execution time, the success rate in percentage, and the averaged error score (Es) following Equation (10) for all three algorithms over six test images shown by Figures 14 and 15.
+The best entries are bold-cased in Table 2.
+A close inspection reveals that the proposed method is able to achieve the highest success rate and the smallest error, still requiring less computational time for most cases.